Two Girls with Matching Outfits

 Young Man Pulling a Go-Kart

-The pictures she made in Staten Island, suggests New York-based photographer Christine Osinski, she produced only for her own unnamable reasons.
-The images remained tucked away for nearly thirty years, and until very recently, she held no plans to reveal them publicly.
+The New York-based photographer Christine Osinski’s images of Staten Island remained tucked away for nearly thirty years, and until very recently, she held no plans to reveal them publicly.
 Summer Days: Staten Island is her homecoming, to the curious and friendly borough she came to know so well.

 And childhood takes center stage in Summer Days: Staten Island; though there are photographs of adults, it’s the youngsters and adolescents—autonomous and sovereign over their own little universe—who make the book truly special.